 The South Saint Vrain Trail is one of the best according to those who have been there.
-If you and your pooch are ready for a long hike through the Rocky Mountains in the Arapaho and Roosevelt National Forest, you should definitely check out this 12-mile trail along the South Saint Vrain Creek.
+If you and your pooch are ready for a long hike through the Rocky Mountains in the Arapaho and Roosevelt National Forest, you should definitely check out this trail along the South Saint Vrain Creek.
 While this is a fairly long trail, it is mostly easy to moderate, so you and your pooch will not have to be experts, but you will need to be prepared.

 No matter whether you are a serious hiker or a newbie, taking a 12-mile hike can be strenuous.
 Even a trained hiker will need about five or six hours to do this hike, and that is without any breaks, which is not recommended.
 Make sure you bring along enough H20 and snacks for both you and your canine kid, and bring cleanup bags to pick up after your poochie.